 - Star Wars: Darth Vader is a Downplayed example.
 Lord Vader's eyes still function, but his corneas were burned away.
 This is why, when his mask is lowered onto his face in Revenge of the Sith, the lenses have a red-tinted HUD.

 - Literally true in Superman Returns where after failing to kill him with hundreds of rounds to the chest, a thug shoots the title character in his eye.
 The bullet is crushed on impact.

 - In Any Given Sunday, to demonstrate the violence of football, in one scene, someone's eye is torn out and is lying on the field.
-While on the surface, this might seem to be a subversion of this trope, but in actuality, the eye itself is completely undamaged other than being removed from the socket (e.g., it's not crushed or even bloody).
+While on the surface, this might seem to be a subversion of this trope, the eye itself is actually completely undamaged other than being removed from the socket (e.g., it's not crushed or even bloody).
 It's packed into a resealable plastic bag for (presumably) re-attachment.

-- The film Eyes Without a Face is about well....
+- The film Eyes Without a Face is about, well....

 - In House, patients come in with all sorts of horrible conditions, and treatment has ranged from amputations, removal of one hemisphere of the brain, to death.
 However, not one single patient has yet lost an eye.
 The most severe damage eyes take is eyes turning red or yellow, or temporary blindness.
 Interestingly, when blindness has occurred, never has it been because of eye damage, but because of pressure to the optic nerve, a brain parasite, or brain damage.
 Blood may pour from every single orifice in the body, except eyes.

 - However, that's only if you don't count the Season Two Finale.
 Even if it never really happened, we still saw a guy's eye burst out of its socket..